Dear Dr. K,

 However, this behavior needs an audience and a willing victim.
 I would begin by talking seriously to your husband during these more cheerful moments about exactly what behavior you find offensive, the problems that needs to be discussed, and a more constructive way to discuss it.

 Write them down and hand them to him.
-Identify which of these have a clear solution and which ones need a more thorough discussion, because they are emotionally charged.
+Identify which have a clear solution and which need a more thorough discussion because they are emotionally charged.
 Gottman calls this the difference between perpetual and solvable problems, and most problems between couples are perpetual.

-In perpetual problems, both parties need to feel heard and understood, in order to find some way of managing these chronic differences.
+In perpetual problems, both parties need to feel heard and understood to find some way of managing these chronic differences.
 If one wins and one loses, both of you lose.
-One of you wants to spend more money and the other wants to save.
-One of you believes the kids need more discipline and the other one believes the children need more understanding.
-One of you believes the house is too small and you need to move and the other one is happy where they are.
+One of you wants to spend more money, and the other wants to save.
+One of you believes the kids need more discipline, and the other one believes the children need more understanding.
+One of you believes the house is too small and you need to move,e and the other is happy where they are.
 Most of the time, these issues have a deep meaning to each person that needs to be explored.
-You can argue about it until you are blue in the face, and every month when the credit card bill comes in, it’s the same argument.
+You can argue about it until you are blue in the face, and every month, when the credit card bill comes in, it’s the same argument.

 It’s time for a different approach.
-It’s time for a discussion about what money means, what possessions mean, and what it means to save for the future.
-Sometimes these discussions involve talking about how things were done in your own family.
+It’s time to discuss what money means, what possessions mean, and what it means to save for the future.
+Sometimes, these discussions involve discussing how things were done in your family.

-Let your husband know that not only can’t you live with the behavior he’s demonstrating, but he also should ask himself why he responds so unpleasantly to your efforts to resolve this particular issue.
+Let your husband know that not only can’t you live with the behavior he’s demonstrating, but he should also ask himself why he responds so unpleasantly to your efforts to resolve this issue.
 What about this issue is so upsetting to him?

 He might tell you that he doesn’t consider the issue you bring up as a “problem” or things he can do anything about.

-You might explain to him that 69% of problems that a couple has are perpetual, meaning the best that they can do is to talk about and try and understand each other.
-That means they have to create an atmosphere of openness and willingness to hear what the other has to say.
+You might explain to him that 69% of a couple’s problems are perpetual, meaning the best they can do is talk about and try to understand each other.
+That means they must create an atmosphere of openness and willingness to hear what the other has to say.

 You can tell him you don’t feel like he’s being open to you.

-But if he tells you that he simply does not want to hear you complain about anything at all, you need to point out that this attitude of his is a serious problem.
-It’s disrespectful and it’s not behavior that you can tolerate.
+But if he tells you that he simply does not want to hear you complain about anything, you need to point out that this attitude is a serious problem.
+It’s disrespectful, and it’s not behavior that you can tolerate.

-And then comes the hard part: stop continuing to discuss the issue when he is being rude escalating, or offensive.
+Then comes the hard part: stop continuing to discuss the issue when he is being rude, escalating, or offensive.
 Stop being the whipping boy.

-If this is happening four times per week, chances are that very little constructive action is happening in your marriage.
-In every marriage important decisions need to be made.
-If you find that in your marriage, he is the only one who is able to make decisions, this is a larger problem that needs to be addressed.
+If this happens four times per week, chances are that very little constructive action is taking place in your marriage.
+Important decisions need to be made in every marriage.
+If you find that in your marriage, he is the only one who can make decisions, this is a larger problem that needs to be addressed.

-Otherwise, if he blows up at you for bringing up issues, in the calmer moments, you need to let him know that these decisions need to be made, and if he chooses not to collaborate with you calmly in order to make them you will make them yourself.
+Otherwise, if he blows up at you for bringing up issues in calmer moments, you need to let him know that these decisions need to be made, and if he chooses not to collaborate with you calmly to make them, you will make them yourself.

-Most people want to feel loved and respected in their marriages.
-Most people want to feel heard and listened to.
-You may consider being the initiator of a different kind of relationship In which you are there to be a listening ear to whatever he wants to talk about.
+Most people want to feel loved and respected in their marriages, heard and listened to.
+You may consider initiating a different kind of relationship in which you are there to listen to whatever he wants to talk about.

-It’s hardest to listen when the topic is you and what he wants you to change.
-But often times in a world riddled with disrespect, the fastest way to improving the problem is to show respect yourself.
+It’s hard to listen when the topic is you and what he wants you to change.
+But often times, in a world riddled with disrespect, the fastest way to improve the problem is to show respect for yourself.

-I’d be interested to hear how it turns out when you decide for a while to really investigate what might be going on with him and refusing to engage with him when his behavior is escalated or rude.
+I’d be interested to hear how it turns out when you decide to take a while to really investigate what might be going on with him and refuse to engage with him when his behavior escalates or is rude.

 Thanks for writing.